Signature of glassy dynamics in dynamic modes decompositions

 \textbf{Dynamic Mode Decomposition.} We first briefly outline the DMD methods employed in our analyses.
-DMD gives a matrix approximation $\mathbb{K}$ of the Koopman operator corresponding to a dynamical system $\dot{x}=f(x)$, which is the infinite-dimensional linear composition operator governing the temporal evolution of measurement functions (see Supplemental Material, Sec.~IA).
+DMD gives a matrix approximation $\mathbb{K}$ of the Koopman operator corresponding to a dynamical system $\dot{x}=f(x)$, which is the infinite-dimensional linear composition operator governing the temporal evolution of measurement functions (see Supplemental Material, Sec.~S1A).
 We are interested in the continuous case here, but data is typically available for a temporal discretization.
 The state $x$ here may be a scalar, a vector, or a spatiotemporal field.
 We generate multiple solution trajectories $x^j(t)$, indexed by the superscript $j$, in an effort to sample the state space well.
 In the extended DMD approach \cite{Williams15} that we employ, we introduce a dictionary of measurements $\mathcal{D}=\{g_1,\ldots,g_d\}$ in which we seek to observe this linear dynamics, where $g_i:\mathcal{M}\to\mathbb{C}$ are observable functions of the state variables and $\mathcal{M}$ is the state space.
 We consider the evolution of the vector composed of the dictionary evaluated on the data $\vec{\mathcal{D}}(x^j(t))$, concatenated over all trajectories, where the trajectories are sampled in time steps of size $dt$.
 The matrix $\mathbb{K}$ is the optimal linear solution for the time-varying dynamics of the dictionary terms; $\vec{\mathcal{D}}(x^j(t+dt)) \approx \mathbb{K} \vec{\mathcal{D}}(x^j(t))$.
 The quality of these approximations and their convergence depend on how close the span of the dictionary terms is to a Koopman invariant subspace \cite{Otto19, Haseli22} and on how well the data represents the full dynamics of the state space \cite{Korda18}.